Biographies of lesser people starting with P

 A parliament was held at Bury St. Edmunds where the Duke of Gloucester was accused of treason and arrested.
 It was said that he was planning an uprising against the king.
 The accusations were made falsely by the Duke of Suffolk.
 Gloucester died only days after his arrest.

 William de la Pole, Duke of Suffolk was accused by Parliament of being the cause of the country's problems.
 Suffolk was arrested and imprisoned.
-The King allowed the Duke to be banished rather than executed but as he left the country he was attacked and killed.
+The king allowed the Duke to be banished rather than executed but as he left the country he was attacked and killed.

 Explore the White Tower